EdwinIsCoding/Boxonwils/Boxonwils_README.md

   • Handles setup of I²C motor controllers, sensor inputs, servos, and Wi-Fi.
   • Implements multiple PID routines: line-following (11 reflectance sensors) and wall-following (left-side sonars, alignment).
   • Divides the course into sequential “sections” identified by `lostLineCounter`:
-  – Section 1: line segment with two 90° bends (line excluded at ends triggers logic) – Section 2: left-wall navigation using two left sonars, plus a fixed 90° turn when front obstacle is too close – Section 3: line present but need to deploy/retract bracket/claws at specific times – Section 4: pit or zipline, where both front+back claws deploy and full-speed dash is executed
+  – Section 1: line segment with 90° bend (line excluded at ends triggers logic) – Section 2: left-wall navigation using two left sonars, plus a fixed 90° turn when front obstacle is too close – Section 3: line present but need to deploy/retract bracket/claws at specific times to go over a pit and down a zipline at full-speed
   • Responds to UDP commands for: Stop, LINE_PID, WALL_PID, BASE_SPEED, TURN_DURATION, LINE_THRESHOLD, TOGGLE_PRINT_FLAGS.
 * **`parameter_tune_and_kill.py` (Python 3 Script)**
   • Opens a UDP socket to send commands to the Arduino (same port `55500`).